ayaHathout/LibraryManagmentSystem/README.md

 # Library Management System 📚 (Spring Boot Backend)

 A **secure and role-based backend application** to efficiently manage library operations, including books, members, and staff, built with **Spring Boot & MySQL**.

+The system is developed using **Spring MVC**, **Spring Data JPA**, and **Spring Security**, providing a clean layered architecture, secure authentication, and robust data persistence.

 This project demonstrates key backend development skills such as **RESTful API design, JPA/Hibernate integration, role-based access control, and secure user authentication**.